Salary/Degree Guides

 Part of their job is to organize materials, acquire new collections, purchase equipment, and manage the library’s budget.
 They are in charge of a staff of library assistants and technicians who help patrons locate books and other media that are cataloged in the library.

-Librarians ensure that the collection in their library is updated and maintained in their respective databases.
+Librarians ensure that the library’s collection is updated and maintained in their respective databases.
 Most librarians have an undergraduate and advanced degree in Library Science.

 Special Education Teacher